-19. Rationale: C is the correct answer because lack of body nutrients predisposes a certain individual in acquiring a disease; other example include environmental factor or stress factor.
-A and B are both wrong because climate and economic level are all example of environment factor.
-D is wrong because family history is an example of host factor; other example includes age and lifestyle habits.
+19. Rationale: C is the correct answer because a lack of body nutrients predisposes a certain individual in acquiring a disease; other examples include environmental factors or stress factors.
+A and B are both wrongs because climate and economic levels are all examples of environmental factor.
+D is wrong because family history is an example of a host factor; other example includes age and lifestyle habits.

 20. Rationale: A is correct because it is not included in the four aspects; it is not true that clients are held responsible for their condition.
 B, C, and D are all included in the four aspects of sick role.

-21. Rationale: B correctly describe the about growth and development.
+21. Rationale: B correctly describes the growth and development.
 A is wrong because the pace of growth and development is uneven; as such, growth is greater during infancy compared to childhood.
 C is wrong because development becomes increasingly differentiated, i.e. it starts in a generalized response to a skilled specific response.
-D is wrong because development proceeds from single acts to integrated acts.
+D is wrong because of development proceeds from single acts to integrated acts.

-22. Rationale: D is correct because this nursing intervention is very important in toddlerhood stage.
-A is wrong because it is important during adolescence stage.
-B is wrong because it is important during neonatal stage.
+22. Rationale: D is correct because this nursing intervention is very important in the toddlerhood stage.
+A is wrong because it is important during the adolescence stage.
+B is wrong because it is important during the neonatal stage.
 C is wrong because it is important in the preschool stage.

 24. Rationale: A is correct because it is the right negative resolution during early childhood; others include compulsive compliance and defiance.
-B and C are both wrong because they happen during infancy stage.
-D is wrong because it happens during late childhood stage.
+B and C are both wrongs because they happen during the infancy stage.
+D is wrong because it happens during the late childhood stage.

 25. Rationale: C is the correct term for the definition given above.
 A is wrong because accommodation is defined as the process of change where cognitive processes mature sufficiently to allow an individual to solve problems that were unsolvable before.
 Both B and D are wrong because they mean the same thing; it is the ability to deal with the demands in the environment.

-26. Rationale: A is correct because a low stress level will result to a less risk of low birth weight baby.
+26. Rationale: A is correct because a low-stress level will result in a less risk of low birth weight baby.
 B, C, and D are all maternal factors that contribute to the higher risk of low birth weight babies.

 28. Rationale: D is correct because according to Erikson the resolution of this stage will determine how a person will handle to resolve the next stages to come.
 A, B, and C are all diversion to the question.

-31. Rationale: A is correct because an adult will response to either new or same situations based on the previous experiences that they encountered.
+31. Rationale: A is correct because an adult will respond to either new or the same situations based on the previous experiences that they encountered.
 B is wrong because people will mature from dependence to independence.
-C is wrong because an adult’s readiness is related to developmental task or social role.
-D is wrong because adult is more oriented in learning when the materials are presented immediately and not in the future.
+C is wrong because an adult’s readiness is related to developmental tasks or social roles.
+D is wrong because an adult is more oriented in learning when the materials are presented immediately and not in the future.